osisoft/PI-Cloud-Connect-Docs/content/faq/pi-cloud-connect-pricing.md

 Pricing is based on the maximum number of configured subscriptions per account, per year.
 A subscription is defined as a data set associated with a corresponding publication.
 Both publications and subscriptions are defined and managed from the PI Cloud Connect Customer Portal.

-Prices are determined by the following Commitment rates:</br>
+Prices are determined by the following Commitment rates:

 <table><thead><tr><th>Small</th><th>Medium</th><th>Large</th>
   </tr></thead>
   <tbody><tr>